Anniepoo/prolog-examples/exercises.md

 note that this last move also helps make train A

-Make a program that prints out the best moves to sort out all the cars in the yard.
+Make a program that prints out moves to sort out all the cars in the yard.

 Test data: